puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 ###Install PE in Your Virtual Environment

-In your virtual testing environment, set up a puppet master running a standard install of Puppet Enterprise 3.7.
+In your virtual testing environment, set up a Puppet master running a standard install of Puppet Enterprise 3.7.
 For more information, see [Installing Puppet Enterprise](./install_basic.html).

 **Note**: We're finding that VirtualBox 4.3.6 gets to the point of downloading the microkernel from the Razor server and hangs at 0% indefinitely.
 We don't have this problem with VirtualBox 4.2.22.